 Many are aware that data scientist, which was called the sexiest job of this century by Harvard Business Review, is among the best jobs of this decade.
-We also read from glassdoor that data scientist is number one best job in America in 2016.
+We also read from glassdoor that data scientist is number one best job in America in 2016 and in 2017.
 Because of this reason there are lots of people who want to become data scientist.
 Many inbox me asking how they can switch career to data science and how they can be good data scientists.
 Hoping that I could help some data science aspirants, I decided to write this article mainly based on my experience.

 In a nutshell data science needs good programing skills, statistics and probability theory, math and domain knowledge.
 Many define data scientist as someone who is better at statistics than any software engineer and better at software engineering than any statistician.